britneyhu/NewsAggregator/README.md

 # NewsAggregator
-Web scraper that gathers the latest news
+Website that aggregates all the latest news from many sources